matty99/matty99.github.io/_posts/2015-10-1-reducing-backwards-compatability-work.md

 The high conversion rates I saw also indicates that it's likely my users didn't even know they were out of date until the plug-in I added told them to update.

 How do I know it was me and not something else?
-This is a graph of Firefox 39 usage vs Firefox 40 usage plotted over a graph of overall Firefox usage.
-It almost shows the exact day I made the commit.
+Obviously I don't know for sure, but the data convinces me I had some say in the matter.
+This graph of Firefox 39 usage vs Firefox 40 usage plotted over a graph of overall Firefox usage almost shows the exact day I made the commit.
 ![Mozilla Usage](/images/posts/mozilla-usage.png)